-Full-time residential placement: A child with a disability attends a publicly or privately operated residential program full-time.
+Residential placement: A child with a disability attends a publicly or privately-operated residential program.

-Home Instruction: A child with a disability receives all or a [portion of her/his special education program at home in accordance with Ed 1111.05.
+Home Instruction: A child with a disability receives all or a portion of her/his special education program at home in accordance with Ed 1111.05.